-You may have heard the term Bitcoin Maximalist being thrown around, especially on Crypto Twitter or certain Reddit threads.
-Some use it as an insult or while others proudly accept the title.
+The term Bitcoin Maximalist or Maximalism often gets thrown around, especially on Crypto Twitter or on certain Reddit threads.
+Some use it as an insult, while others proudly accept the title.
 Depending on who you’re talking to, the term Bitcoin Maximalist can be either positive or negative.

 To be a Bitcoin Maximalist means that you believe Bitcoin is the one true cryptocurrency and all others are redundant, only taking away from the value of Bitcoin.
 In fact, what are commonly referred to as “altcoins” in the crypto sphere are unironically also called “shit coins” by Bitcoin Maximalists.